View Document Text

 Asset Management Services

-under management for the Client as of the last day of the prior month including cash balances as per the following
+of the assets under management for the Client as of the last day of the prior month as calculated in the

 Assets Under Management